What is DevOps and why should you burn no bridges?

 As it was put in the DevOps Handbook, DevOps can be distilled into three main patterns when it comes to business processes.
 The first of which is systems thinking, meaning that performance of the entire system is always above the performance of a specific department.
 The work from development to operations should be streamlined in small batches, trying to keep work in progress limited and increase change frequency.
 Next, there is a so called shift-left feedback loop, which requires you to integrate automated testing into every development and operations activity.
 This way you can shorten and amplify your feedback loop to make changes constant and safe.
 Finally, your team needs to practice systematic experimentation, which is basically a fail fast mentality that I’ve mentioned earlier.
 You can embrace it by allocating time to improve daily work, rewarding the team for taking risks and injecting faults to your system to increase its resilience.

-Having these three DevOps patterns in mind let’s now unwrap DevOps software creation lifecycle phase by phase.
+Having these three DevOps patterns in mind let’s now unwrap DevOps software development lifecycle phase by phase.
 Every stage is focused around agility and automation with an aim to shorten software delivery process and increase its quality.

 Continuous integration - always work with the latest code version